 Why?
 Rental leases.

-Most leases turnover at the end of the month so everyone is trying to move in those last few days.
+Most leases turnover at the end of the month so people are apartment hunting and trying to move in those last few days.

 Which is why there is less demand for moving companies mid-month.
 And since it’s slower, movers are typically more affordable and more flexible with their scheduling mid-month.

 Now, if you have to move at the end of the month, that’s fine.
 Just make sure to book a moving company well in advance.

 Besides the time of the month, the day of the week is essential to consider when moving.